PatAltimore/Docs/ContributorGuide/git-and-github-repository-initial-setup.md

    git clone https://smithj:b428654321d613773d423ef2f173ddf4a312345@github.com/smithj/IntuneDocs.git
    ```

-If you're using the default location, your local copy of the repository will be stored in `<your user account>\<repository-name>`.
+If you're using the default location, your local copy of the repository is stored in `<your user account>\<repository-name>`.

 ## Set remote for upstream repository